Formatting and presenting your assignments

 - If there are too many mistakes and your work looks messy, rewrite it.

 - Use a ruler for tables and graphs.

 - Staple multi-page assignments in the top left corner only.

-- Don’t put your assignment in a plastic folder, they’re slippery and difficult to handle.
+- Don’t put your assignment in a plastic folder.

 - Attach an 'Assessment Return Sheet' (coversheet) to you assignment.
 (If you don't have one Contact us.

 Submitting your assignments